 NASA's WISE space telescope has stitched together a panoramic view of the Milky Way where stars are born.
 A section of the Milky Way WISE mosaic of a section of the Milky Way.
-Credit: NASA/JPL-Caltech/UCLA The Wide-Field Infrared Survey Explorer (WISE) scope has taken a 1,000-square-degree shot of a stretch of cosmic clouds …
+Credit: NASA/JPL-Caltech/UCLA The Wide-Field Infrared Survey Explorer (WISE) scope has taken a 1,000-square-degree shot of a stretch of cosmic …

 Appreciate the links